Board of Directors

 Dr. Erlein Tacastacas desires to help others see the value of their vision and care for their eyes.
 She values her eyesight because, without it, she couldn’t fully appreciate the warm glow of a sunset, the vibrant colors of the food she enjoys eating, and her favorite hobbies of drawing and painting.

 Dr. Tacastacas is an alumna of The Ohio State University College of Optometry, class of 2021, summa cum laude.
-She earned the Graduate of the Year award and Beta Sigma Kappa Silver Medal and continues as an ocular disease resident at the Veteran Affairs Medical Center in Salisbury, North Carolina.
+She earned the Graduate of the Year award and Beta Sigma Kappa Silver Medal.
+After completing an ocular disease residency at the Veteran Affairs Medical Center (VAMC) in Salisbury, North Carolina, she continues to serve veterans in a community-based outpatient clinic in Chesapeake, Virginia that is affiliated with the Hampton, Virginia VAMC.

 Secretary

-As a part of Cherish Eyesight and Vision, Inc., she is able to exercise her passion by creating content and organizing them in a manner that can easily be assimilated by the public and make them aware of preventable vision loss.
+As a part of Cherish Eyesight and Vision, Inc., she can exercise her passion by creating content and organizing them in a manner that can easily be assimilated by the public and make them aware of preventable vision loss.

 Other than eye care, Joan enjoys baking, especially when she can share her creations with others.
 Spreading joy in little ways is how she thrives and how she wants to make an impact.
 She also loves spending time with friends and family by being able to connect with them and enjoying the company of others.